US government moves to stop potential banking crisis

-NEW YORK (AP) — The U.S. government took extraordinary steps Sunday to stop a potential banking crisis after the historic failure of Silicon Valley Bank, assuring all depositors at the failed financial institution that they would be able to access all of their money quickly.
+NEW YORK (AP) — The U.S. government took extraordinary steps Sunday to stop a potential banking crisis after the historic failure of Silicon Valley Bank, assuring all depositors at the failed institution that they could access all their money quickly, even as another major bank was shut down.

-The announcement came amid fears that the factors that caused the Santa Clara, California-based bank to fail could spread, and only hours before trading began in Asia.
+The announcement came amid fears that the factors that caused the Santa Clara, California-based bank to fail could spread.
 Regulators had worked all weekend to try to find a buyer for the bank, which was the second-largest bank failure in history.
 Those efforts appeared to have failed Sunday.

 In an effort to shore up confidence in the banking system, the Treasury Department, Federal Reserve and FDIC said Sunday that all Silicon Valley Bank clients would be protected and able to access their money.
 They also announced steps that are intended to protect the bank’s customers and prevent additional bank runs.